ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 The question is similar to Buy and Sell Stock I and II as covered in Arrays.
 The difference being that we are allowed at most 2 transactions.
 We generalise the concept for atmost k transactions.
 The question statement is as follows:<br>
 Say you have an array for which the ith element is the price of a given stock on day i.
 Design an algorithm to find the maximum profit.
 You may complete at most two transactions.
 You may not engage in multiple transactions at the same time (i.e., you must sell the stock before you buy again).

+The code can be solved using the knapsack strategy of deciding to whether or not to sell the stock on a given day.
 The code has been explained in the comments itself:
 ```java
 class Solution
 {